 That is quickly becoming a thing of the past, and the prices of the new SAMSUNG Galaxy A 2021 Series will surely raise eyebrows and turn heads.

 For starters, we have the Galaxy A02 which, for P4,990 gets you a quad-core Android 10 phone with a 6.5-inch HD display, 13MP dual rear cameras, and 5,000 mAh battery.

 Take, for example, the Galaxy A22: For P11,990 you get a Helio G80-powered Android 11 phone with a 48MP quad system and that nice 6.4-inch 90Hz HD 720×1600 Super AMOLED display panel that Samsung is known for.

-Read on for our full take on the SAMSUNG Galaxy A22 5G.
+Hit the play button above to watch our hands-on review video or read on for our full take on the SAMSUNG Galaxy A22 5G

 SAMSUNG Galaxy A22 5G design and display

 For an additional P2,000 or P13,990 you get the SAMSUNG Galaxy A22 5G which runs on the much faster MediaTek Dimensity 700 5G platform.
 The screen gets “upgraded” to a 6.6-inch full HD 1080×2400, but with a TFT panel instead of Super AMOLED.